We use Python packages to structure and organize our code. When talking about Python packages, people generally mean one of the following:

 to import http_async

-Option 2: Create new subpackages
+Option 2: Create new sub-packages

 Option 3: Create new modules

 And then there’s option three: creating new modules with async appended to the module names.
-Although existing users would not need to change their code, I still would not recommend this.
+Although existing users would not need to change their code, I would not recommend this.
 It’s more logical to bundle the async modules in their own package, if only because you wouldn’t have to repeat the async

 prefix/postfix all the time when doing imports.
 It fits in the general objective of keeping package names and module names short and concise.